tylertitsworth/5th-age-srd/Classes/Bard.md

 Choose three of the following class talents.

+### Acrobat

+You gain a +3 bonus to disengage checks, a +1 bonus to PD, and 3 skill points towards skills to show off your acrobatic skills.

+#### Adventurer Feat

+Increase your base AC to 13 in light or no armor.

+#### Champion Feat

+You no longer take damage from missed attacks.

+#### Epic Feat

+Increase the PD bonus to +2.

 ### Balladeer

 At each level, including 1st level, you may learn a great ballad of your choice.
 Each day you can sing one of these songs to give you a more positive relationship with a relationship that you would not ordinarily have.